rish-16/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing/corrupted data files
    1. If JSON files are missing, `Doc'it` will start with a sample AddressBook and AppointmentBook with sample Patients and sample Appointments respectively.
        2. If JSON files are corrupted, `Doc;it` will start with a blank address book and blank appointment book.
    2. Save appointment
        1. Prerequisite: Create an appointment e.g. `apmt add i/1 d/2022-12-31 1200`
        2. Test case: Close and reopen the application <br>
           Expected: Appointments reference the same patients as previous session before it was closed.

+### Adding a prescription
+Prerequisites: All test cases below must be independent and fulfills these assumptions:
+All appointments listed using the `apmt list` command.
+5 appointments shown in the list.
+All appointments have no prescriptions.
+1. Test case: `apmt pa 1 n/Penicillin v/400 ml d/2 times a week`<br>
+   Expected: First appointment now contains a prescription label `penicillin | 400ml | 2 times a week`.
+2. Test case: enter `apmt pa 1 n/Penicillin v/400 ml d/2 times a week` twice <br>
+   Expected: No new prescription is created.
+Error message `Operation would result in duplicate prescriptions` is shown.
+3. Test case: `apmt pa 1 n/PenicillinPenicillinPenicillin v/400 ml d/2 times a week`<br>
+   Expected: No new prescription is created.
+Error message `Medicine name can only be 20 characters long.` is shown.
+4. Test case: `apmt pa 1 n/Penicillin v/400000000000000000000 ml d/2 times a week`<br>
+   Expected: No new prescription is created.
+Error message `Volume can only be 20 characters long.` is shown.
+5. Test case: `apmt pa 1 n/Penicillin v/400 ml d/99999999999999999999999999999999 times a week `<br>
+   Expected: No new prescription is created.
+Error message `Duration can only be 40 characters long.` is shown.
+6. Test case: `apmt pa 0 n/Penicillin v/400 ml d/2 times a week `<br>
+   Expected: No new prescription is created.
+Error message `Index is not a non-zero unsigned integer.` is shown.
+7. Test case: `apmt pa 6 n/Penicillin v/400 ml d/2 times a week `<br>
+   Expected: No new prescription is created.
+Error message `The appointment index provided is invalid.` is shown.

+### Deleting a prescription
+Prerequisites: All test cases below must be independent and fulfills these assumptions:
+All appointments listed using the `apmt list` command.
+Multiple appointments shown in the list.
+First appointment has a single prescription `penicillin | 400ml | 2 times a week`.
+All other appointments have no prescriptions.
+1. Test case: `apmt pd 1 n/Penicillin`<br>
+   Expected: First appointment now do not contain any prescriptions.
+2. Test case: enter `apmt pa 0 n/Penicillin` twice <br>
+   Expected: No new prescription is created.
+Error message `Index is not a non-zero unsigned integer.` is shown.
+3. Test case: `apmt pa 1 n/Panadol`<br>
+   Expected: No new prescription is created.
+Error message `Medicine name not found in prescription list.` is shown.